malheiros7j/jbm-health-insurance-cross-sell/README.md

 # 7. Business Results
 Now, with the final model implemented, the business questions of the initial problem of the Insurance All company will be answered.
 ## 7.1 Business Questions
 ### Q1.
-What percentage of customers interest in purchasing auto insurance will the sales team be able to reach by making 20.000 calls?
+What percentage of customers' interest in purchasing auto insurance will the sales team be able to reach by making 20.000 calls?

 ![gain20k!](image/gain-20k.png)